epiette/LudiiAICompetition/README.md

 - General Game Playing (GGP): Competiton on games present or not in our library.
 - Learning: A set of games are announced months before the actual competition, the agents are invited to learn before to compete.

+A track is going to run if at least 3 participants takes part of it.

 ## Competition Prizes
 - This year, a total price of **9,900 euros** for the three tracks is funded by the PaRis Artificial Intelligence Research InstitutE (PR[AI]RIE: https://prairie-institute.fr/) thanks to Tristan Cazenave (https://www.lamsade.dauphine.fr/~cazenave/).
 - For each track, the 1st Place will receive €3,000 and the 2nd place will receive €300.
 The winners of each track are also going to be invited to write a paper for the first Ludii/DLP conference (happening in 2023).